TFillary/Badger2040-Wavewform-Gen/README.md

 application and an RP2040 so can't verify signals above around 250Khz.
 See https://github.com/fhdm-dev/scoppy/ for further details.

-So for under £20 now have a squarewave generator and oscilloscope for basic testing with minimal hardware.
+## So for under £20 I now have a squarewave generator and oscilloscope for basic testing with minimal hardware.

 ![Image (3)](https://user-images.githubusercontent.com/30411837/158058018-6ba69ec9-be68-4abf-aebd-8aea493093e8.jpeg)
 ![Image (2)](https://user-images.githubusercontent.com/30411837/158058055-a5f1c5da-77f5-4df7-a934-13947e2c6e24.jpeg)